BioEcoOcean/metadata-tracking-test/README.md

 - look into generating sitemap.xml
 - update the resource link check badge
 - remove links back to NOAA resources
+- investigate EML exports for the JSON files for people to upload to OBIS

 _This repo is being developed by Elizabeth Lawrence, OBIS BioEcoOcean Project Officer.
 Contributions and suggestions are welcome._